 Studying abroad for a while gives you the opportunity of broadening your horizons.
 You live in an international environment, meet people with different cultural backgrounds and learn a lot.
 In addition, you can considerably enhance your command of modern foreign languages.
 The long and the short of it is that studying abroad is a wonderful opportunity...
 Why not seize it?

-In the fourth year you can complete part of your studies abroad at any place in the world, for instance Graz, Cape Town; Breda University of Applied Sciences has built partnerships with a large number of universities all over the world who will be happy to accommodate your exchange.
+In the fourth year you could complete part of your studies abroad at any place in the world, for example in Graz (Austria) and in Cape Town (South Africa).
+Breda University of Applied Sciences has built partnerships with a large number of universities all over the world who will be happy to accommodate your exchange.